Kit History

 Background

 During the 1880s two football clubs emerged as offshoots of cricket clubs in Newcastle and gradually became pre-eminent in the city.
-West End FC originally played on a pitch in an area called Newcastle Leazes, part of the Town Moor common and their earliest colours were recorded as "red and black jerseys."
-Joannou and Candlish confirm that both striped and "quartered" versions were worn contemporaneously.
+West End FC (formed in 1882) originally played on a pitch in an area called Newcastle Leazes, part of the Town Moor common and they wore blue jerseys until 1885 when they adopted red and black colours.
+Joannou and Candlish confirm that both hooped and "quartered" versions were worn contemporaneously.
+Like most teams of the period, attitudes to team colours were fairly relaxed and photographs reveal some variations in the width of hoops, embellishments to jerseys (one player had "WEFC" embroidered across his chest while others sported the Northumberland FA crest) and various stockings.
 During the summer of 1885 football was banned on Town Moor so West End moved to Moor Edge in Jesmond, a ground they shared with Newcastle Association.
 In May 1886, West End relocated to St James Park on Gallowgate, which had been previously occupied by the now defunct Rangers FC.

-West End's great rivals were formed as Stanley FC in the same year, 1881, and played in the Byker district of the city.
-They became East End FC in October 1882 after a second Stanley FC from the town of that name in County Durham affiliated to the Northumberland & Durham FA.
+West End's great rivals were formed as Stanley FC a little earlier in November 1881 and played in the Byker district of the city.
+They became East End FC in October 1882 to avoid confusion with Stanley FC from the town of that name in County Durham who were affiliated to the Northumberland & Durham FA.
 Shortly afterwards they absorbed Rosewood FC who henceforward would play as the East End Second XI.
 The club was further strengthened in 1887 when they absorbed Cheviot FC and Union Harriers.

 During the 1880s the East and West End clubs gradually eclipsed the older clubs in the city, Rangers and Tyne Association.
 By the end of the decade they regularly hosted friendly matches against the leading English and Scottish sides and in 1889 both turned fully professional and were importing players from Scotland in increasing numbers.
 Both sides competed in the Northern League but neither was strong enough to win the championship.